ec-europa/europa-component-library/docs/Migrating-v3.md

 **Accordion**

+- :heavy_check_mark: the `icon` parameter is no longer defined for each item but only once for the whole accordion.
+Note that for the EU version you must use the `corner-arrow` icon name.
 - :heavy_check_mark: twig parameter `label_expanded` & `label_collapsed` added, to add the open/close labels next to the icon in the EU version

 **Breadcrumb**